Bath Maine Cropped

 Favorites include steamed mussels, lobster stew, fish-n-chips, Black Angus NY sirloin, steak au poivre, filet mignon, baked stuffed lobster, Maine scallops, and more.

-The Galley Family Restaurant
+The Galley Restaurant

 Burano’s Wood-Fired Pizzeria